teamniteo/handbook/WORK_PROCESS.md

 ## Ongoing Tasks

-Sometimes the result of the User Story is an agreement that we should do a certain task periodically, over a large span of time.
+Sometimes the result of a User Story is an agreement that we should do a certain task periodically, over a longer period of time.
 Such tasks are created in whichever repo is the most appropriate and labeled with [Ongoing](#label_ongoing) label.

 ## Sprint Timeline